Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

-When all agents have been randomly drawn to adjust their efforts, the ranking of proxy-performances is reassessed.
-Each potential loser ($V^p_i < ST$) is then subject to professional death with probability = selection pressure ($sp$).
-Upon each death a position opens up, which allows a randomly chosen 'winning' proxy-performer ($V^p_i > ST$) to professionally reproduce, passing her practice angle on to her offspring.
-This specification keeps the population size constant, modeling a societal system with fixed size and resource consumption.
-Increased competition is realized through an increased throughput of new agents, as is common in many highly competitive societal systems. \\ During practice inheritance, $\theta$ mutates stochastically, such that $\theta_{offspring} = \theta_{parent} + \mathcal{N}(0,m)$.
-We reason that the magnitude of the mutation rate $m$ models the complexity of the societal system.
-Large mutation rates reflect potentially large and frequent effects of practice changes on proxy and goal values, since in a very complex system there are an infinite number of possible practices, and the effect of minor practice changes may be highly nonlinear.
+When all agents have been randomly drawn to adjust their efforts (and potentially practice), the ranking of proxy-performances is reassessed.
+Each potential loser ($V^p_i < ST$) is then subject to professional death with probability = selection pressure ($sp \in [0,1]$).
+Accordingly, $sp$ determines the approximate number of steps one can afford to be a loser before being actually removed, relating \textit{experienced} to \textit{realized} competition.
+Upon each death a position opens up, which allows a randomly chosen `winning' proxy-performer ($V^p_i > ST$) to professionally reproduce, passing her practice angle on to her offspring. \\ During practice inheritance, $\theta$ mutates stochastically, such that $\theta_{\textit{offspring}} = \theta_{\textit{parent}} + \mathcal{N}(0,m)$.
+We reason that the magnitude of the mutation rate $m$ is proportional to the complexity of the societal system.
+Large mutation rates reflect potentially large and frequent effects of minor practice changes on proxy and goal values driven by i) an increasing number of nonlinear interactions in more complex systems and ii) the combinatorial explosion of possible action to outcome mappings with increasing complexity \cite{Manheim2018B}.
 In this context it is important to remember that the practice space represents a dimensional reduction to the orthogonal components of proxy and goal.
-Accordingly, mutations can be thought of as comprising arbitrary changes in additional independent dimensions.
+Accordingly, mutations can be thought of as comprising arbitrary changes in additional independent dimensions, for instance animal welfare in meat production (assuming animal welfare is not considered a societal goal of the industry).

-\subsection{Implementation/ Model development/ Parameter choice}
+\subsection{Implementation/ model development/ parameter choice}

-The model was implemented in the agent based modeling framework 'Mesa0.8' in Python3.6 and run on a standard Windows7, 64bit operating system.
-Code will be made available upon publication (or request)\\